Johnny Mercer (politician): Junior ministerial role

 Mercer was an early backer of Boris Johnson during the 2019 Conservative Party leadership election.
 He said that he believed "Boris is the man of the moment" and was capable of securing a better Brexit deal for the United Kingdom.
 On 28 July 2019, Mercer was appointed as Minister for Defence People and Veterans in Johnson's government.
 In the role, Mercer's responsibility includes armed forces personnel and veterans' welfare.
 Mercer was also tasked by the Prime Minister to focus on ending the legal pursuit of former service personnel, especially those who had served during the Troubles in Northern Ireland.

-On 27 September 2019, Mercer was accused of having broken the ministerial code for not resigning from his role at a training firm whilst in government.
+In 2019, Mercer was accused of having broken the ministerial code for not resigning from his role at a training firm whilst in government.
 He held a second job as a director of Crucial Academy Ltd, which retrains former military personnel.
 Shadow Cabinet ministers Tom Watson and Nia Griffith wrote a letter to the Cabinet Secretary Mark Sedwill asking him to investigate whether Mercer had broken the code through his directorship at the company.

 At the 2019 general election, Mercer was again re-elected with an increased vote share of 60.7% and an increased majority of 12,897.

 Mercer worked to help military veterans to obtain a veterans ID card before stepping down from the position of Parliamentary Under-Secretary of State for Defence People and Veterans in April 2021.

-On 20 April 2021, Mercer was "sacked by text" after offering to resign at the end of Wednesday 21 April, but refusing to go earlier.
+In 2021, Mercer was "sacked by text" after offering to resign at the end of Wednesday 21 April, but refusing to go earlier.
 In a tweet, Mercer said he was "relieved of [his] responsibilities in Government" because of his disagreements with the scope of the proposed Overseas Operations Bill.
 The bill was designed to protect UK military veterans from "unfounded prosecutions", but because it only covered operations conducted outside the United Kingdom (such as in Iraq and Afghanistan), Mercer said it was a "red line" for him that British service members who were deployed to Northern Ireland would be excluded from it.
 The bill's key proposals were subsequently rejected by the House of Lords.
 Mercer told Times Radio that he thought the Second Johnson ministry was "the most distrustful, awful environment I've ever worked in".